vahid110/sqlxport/demo/local_minio_postgres/README.md

-# sql2data Local Demo (Self-Run, Free – Hybrid Edition)
+# sqlxport Local Demo (Self-Run, Free – Hybrid Edition)

-This demo lets you extract data from PostgreSQL, export to Parquet (basic or partitioned) or CSV using `sql2data`, upload to MinIO (S3-compatible), and query or preview it locally using CLI, DuckDB, or Jupyter.
+This demo lets you extract data from PostgreSQL, export to Parquet (basic or partitioned) or CSV using `sqlxport`, upload to MinIO (S3-compatible), and query or preview it locally using CLI, DuckDB, or Jupyter.

 ---